Lisbon’s Tram 28E: Our Tips for a Ride with Lisbon’s Most Popular Tram

 Tram line 25E in Lisbon

-Book the Hop-on Hop-off ticket Lisbon here
+Book your Lisbon Hop-on Hop-off ticket here